shikhirsingh/SMS-BB10-Cordova-Plugin/README.md

 **How to Build the SMS Plugin for BB10 Cordova**

-Assumption: You have installed the BlackBerry Native SDK 2.0+, and BlackBerry Webworks 2.0+
+Assumption: You have installed the BlackBerry Native SDK 2.0+

 - Simply import the plugin/src/blackberry10/native directory into a workspace in your NDK.
 Build the project.

 **How to test the SMS Plugin using the demo app provided**

+Assumption: You have installed the BlackBerry WebWorks 2.0+ or Cordova 3.3+.
+If you are using WebWorks instead of Cordova, simply use the command webworks instead of cordova below.

 1. Create a Cordova Project :
 ```
 $ cordova create SMSPlugin-DemoApp community.SMSPlugin.demo SMSPlugin-DemoApp
 ```

-2. If you are using cordova and not webworks, type you will need to add the BlackBerry platform.
+2. If you are using cordova, type you will need to add the BlackBerry platform.
 If you are using WebWorks 2.0+, ignore this step.
 ```
 $ cordova platform add blackberry10
 ```